openshift/request-header-saml-service-provider/README.md

 # request-header-saml-service-provider

-This image and associated instructions are used to set up OpenShift [Request header](https://docs.openshift.com/container-platform/3.11/install_config/configuring_authentication.html#RequestHeaderIdentityProvider) authentication between a SAML IdP and OpenShift with mod_auth_mellon acting as a SAML Proxy.
+This project sets up OpenShift [Request header](https://docs.openshift.com/container-platform/3.11/install_config/configuring_authentication.html#RequestHeaderIdentityProvider) authentication between a SAML IdP and OpenShift with mod_auth_mellon acting as a SAML Proxy.
+There are Ansible playbooks available to roll the installs automatically, but be aware they are not resilient and you may need to modify them to work with your own environment.
+Contributions and improvements are always welcome.
+The playbook uses RH-SSO, built upon Keycloak, as an example IdP.
+It would be great to spin up a test cluster just to practice these steps and understand how everything works, prior to attempting to integrate with another IdP.
+The playbooks expect a minimal cluster install with the basic httpd-auth provider.

-The high level communication flow that is created by implimenting this solution is:
+The high level communication flow that is created by implementing this solution is:
 1. OCP Console
 2. SAML Proxy SP (this project)
 3. Your SAML IdP